anas-zafar/Responsible-AI/README.md

 <h1 align="center">"Who is Responsible?
 The Data, Models, Users or Regulations?
-Responsible Generative AI for a Sustainable Future"</h1>
+A Comprehensive Survey on Responsible Generative AI for a Sustainable Future"</h1>
 <div align=center><img src="rai-cover-refined.svg" width="90%"/></div>

 ## 🌟 Overview